0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

 ## 2.1.
 Production Environment (Dockerization)

-- **Dockerfile.api**
-  Dockerfile for building the FastAPI container.
+- **Dockerfile.api**Dockerfile for building the FastAPI container.
 It installs the dependencies required for serving the model in a production environment.

-- **Dockerfile.jupyter**
-  Dockerfile for building the Jupyter Notebook container.
+- **Dockerfile.jupyter**Dockerfile for building the Jupyter Notebook container.
 It installs additional dependencies for interactive development and experimentation.

-- **docker-compose.yml**
-  Defines two services:
+- **docker-compose.yml**Defines two services:

-  - `api`: Runs the FastAPI application for production, exposing it on port 8000.
+  - `api`: Runs the FastAPI application for production, exposing it on port `8000`.
-  - `jupyter`: Runs a Jupyter Notebook server for development and model training, accessible on port 8888.
+  - `jupyter`: Runs a Jupyter Notebook server for development and model training, accessible on port `8888`.

   Note: The project uses a volume mount `.:/app` where:

   - `app/` (Python): Your local project's Python application directory containing the FastAPI code
   - `/app` (Docker): The container mount point where your code is accessible inside Docker

   This is a standard Docker practice where the Python application directory is mounted to a consistent location in the container.

 ## 2.2.
 Machine Learning Components

-- **requirements.txt**
-  Lists all the Python dependencies, including NumPy, pandas, scikit-learn, FastAPI, and others.
+- **requirements.txt**Lists all the Python dependencies, including NumPy, pandas, scikit-learn, FastAPI, and others.

-- **train.py**
-  A training script that loads a preprocessed dataset, which can be replaced with any dataset of your choice, trains a logistic regression model, evaluates its performance, and saves the trained model as `ml_model.pkl`.
+- **train.py**A training script that loads a preprocessed dataset, which can be replaced with any dataset of your choice, trains the machine learning model, evaluates its performance, and saves the trained model as `ml_model.pkl`.
 The structure is designed to be adaptable for various machine learning tasks, including regression, classification, and clustering.

-- **app/main.py**
-  The FastAPI application that loads `ml_model.pkl` and exposes two endpoints:
+- **app/main.py**The FastAPI application that loads `ml_model.pkl` and exposes two endpoints:

   - `/health`: Returns a simple health check.
   - `/predict`: Accepts a JSON payload with features and returns the model's prediction.

 ## 2.3.
 Testing Components

-- **tests/**
-  Contains automated tests for the API endpoints:
+- **tests/**Contains automated tests for the API endpoints:
   - Unit tests for health check endpoint
   - Unit tests for prediction endpoint
   - Error handling tests